Intellis-Blog-Software-Facility-Capital-Planning

 It's International Women's Day!

 Today is International Women's Day!
-To mark this important occasion, we're highlighting notable women who have driven innovation and led change in the technology sector.
+To mark this occasion, we highlight notable women who have driven innovation and change in the technology sector.

 What is International Women's Day?